linuxmint/mint22-beta/README.md

 - They're beyond the scope
 - They've already been analyzed and it didn't lead to a fix

-What we look for the most during a point release BETA phase are regressions coming from us.
+What we look for the most during the BETA phase are regressions coming from us.
 If an issue is new, and it's specific to this release, and it's about a component we develop, then we should be able to fix rapidly and that's our primary target during the BETA phase.

 That's not to say we shouldn't fix other issues.
 If we have clear feedback and clear understand of upstream issues, we can fix these as well.
 But in those few days between BETA and STABLE, we're literally in a rush, to fix as many issues as possible, so we're really looking for the ones where we can make a difference.